blingblingwink/blingblingwink.github.io/_posts/2023-04-13-const-volatile.md

 };
 ```
 Attention, **declaring member variable as mutable actually make it lose the property of const when it belongs to a const object**, i.e. a mutable member variable of const object might change.

 Of course, the following code does not make sense and produces compile-time error (you can not modify a constant anyway).
 ```
 	mutable const mutex m;
 ```
 # volatile
 Volatile prohibits all possible compiler optimization and ensures every access to this variable is through every actual memory access instead of cache.
 Volatile is mostly used in inter-process communication through shared memory or communication with hardware through register.
-So volatile is mainly present in embedded system programming, take an example for explanation (from stack overflow),
+So volatile mainly appears in embedded system programming, take an example for explanation (from stack overflow),

 ```
 unsigned int const volatile *status_reg; // assume these are assigned to point to the